A homeschool family considering homeschool high school is a different kind of homeschool commitment.

 Then try an ACT exam as well, comparing the child’s percentiles in both exams.
 Whichever result is in their favour, write that into their high school transcript.
 Then write them again later.

-Though it is atypical entrance into Canadian post-secondary schools, SATs and transcripts have long facilitated entrance into American schools.
+Though it is an atypical entrance into Canadian post-secondary schools, SATs and transcripts have long facilitated entrance into American schools.
 If Canadian schools proctor SAT exams, surely they should actively accept them too.

 Having said that, I have been privileged to hear many stories of teenagers entering post-secondary schools with all sorts of other entrance approaches, besides a high school diploma.
-I facilitated that with my second daughter in both an English class and History class at our local community college.
+I facilitated that with my second daughter in both an English class and a History class at our local community college.
 If there’s a will, there’s a way.

 Students and parents should attend college fairs in the grade 11 year.

 Then check out the colleges with four eyes (yours and your teen’s).
 Find a way to get your teen to visit the college dorm.
 Experience the energy of the place.
-What is seen in the college catalogue, or what is heard through the grapevine, might not be the teen’s practical experience.
+What is seen in the college catalog, or what is heard through the grapevine, might not be the teen’s practical experience.

 Binz reminds that grade 12 is an extremely difficult year to homeschool, because you’re homeschooling a near adult.

-A different individuation begins (from the previous individuations, that began when they were about 11-12, then 13-14, then, oh you get the idea).
+Different individuation begins (from the previous individuations, that began when they were about 11-12, then 13-14, then, oh you get the idea).

 They’re really REALLY independent and you should give them the freedom to be free.

 Choose four to eight colleges and apply.
 And apply early.